The application process

 Applicants not selected

-If you comply with all the application requirements but are unsuccessful and are still interested in studying at postgraduate level, you should seek advice directly from the institutions on how you might increase your chances in a future application.
+If you comply with all the application requirements but are unsuccessful and are still interested in studying at undergraduate level, you should seek advice directly from the institutions on how you might increase your chances in a future application.